MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/4-why-belonging-matters-tech.md

 If you found the new tool or skill easy to learn:

-- Did you think "This is right up my alley" or "This is *so* me"?
+- Did you think, "This is right up my alley" or "This is *so* me"?

 - Was there good supporting documentation that made you feel like the tool was designed with you in mind?